Insurance claims for fire and water damage restoration can be complex, especially when you’re already dealing with the stress of property loss.

 Keep a log of all communications.
 Note the date, time, name of representatives, and what was discussed in each conversation.
 This creates a paper trail that can prove valuable if disputes arise later.
 Follow up your call with written notification through email or the insurer's online portal.
 This provides additional documentation of your prompt reporting.

-Documentation and Proof of Loss
+Step 2: Document damage and complete the Proof of Loss form

 Begin by taking photos and videos of all damaged areas before any cleanup starts, capturing wide shots of rooms and close-ups of specific damage.